sabeDev/docker_wpMigrate/readme.md

             |--data: empty folder for db files (actually this should get created automatically)

 ```

-## Overview of actions
-1. FTP your site contents down
-2. Place the content in the src folder
-3. Log into your mysql admin (on your website) and export your database as a SQL script
-4. Place the SQL script in the initdb.d folder
-5. Create

 So manually create folders:
 * src
 * db/initdb.d

+2. No detail for FTP
+3. Copy files into 'src' folder

-Create an ENV file with the contents similar to the below:
+6. Create an ENV file with the contents similar to the below:
 ```
 MYSQL_ROOT_PASSWORD=myDBPassword
 MYSQL_USER=dbuser